civican/legisinfo/42-1/bills/C-46/bill_text.md

     the results of the system calibration checks;

-    any messages produced by the approved instrument at the time the samples were taken;
+    any error or exception messages produced by the approved instrument at the time the samples were taken;

     the results of the analysis of the accused's breath samples; and